Ricgo01/command-line-clue/game/notebook.md

 Clue no.6 Glass Bottle found at cafeteria
 Clue no.7 Check the ofiices in the town hall
 CLue no.8 Wooden Box found at town hall
+Clue no.9 Go back and check dock (park)
 Location of the crime is still unknown - the room must have been empty when it happened...